3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 - Follow the instructions in [Updating the OS](#section-3), to install either the Debian or the Android Open Source Project (AOSP) build

 <a name="section-0"></a>
-## 1. Snapshot release information
+## 1. New Features

+- Arm Trusted Firmware and UEFI supported, with source open.
-- It is recommended to update the booloader and OS together
+- It is recommended to update the bootloader and OS together.
 - MCU firmware updated <br\>
 - PSCI features supported: cpuidle, cpufreq, cpu hotplug and suspend/resume
-- extended support for more HDMI modes
-- switchable through hotkey 'Alt'+'PrtSc'+'g'
+- extended support for more HDMI modes, switchable through hotkey 'Alt'+'PrtSc'+'g'
-- SYSPLL reads from pctrl registers (therefore compatible with both 1.2GHz and 1.19GHz UEFI)
 - new boot sequence: SD card booting first, fallback to eMMC.
 - SD high speed cards (SDR50, SDR104, and DDR50) are supported.